kolbysowell/osticket-prereqs/README.md

 <img width="800" height="460" alt="image" src="https://github.com/user-attachments/assets/869852d1-fba4-43ac-a3c0-d8bde84a84b0" />
 </p>
 <p>
-In this section, we are adding a new department.
-Click Roles> Departments> Add New Department.
-Here you will add name, status, type, etc. Go through the settings and configure what best suits the department's tasks.
-In the access folder, you can add agents who are primary members of the department.
-Click create department.
-Now you have a new department in the database.
+Creating and Managing Departments in osTicket

+In this section, we will add a new department within osTicket.
+From the Admin Panel, go to Roles > Departments > Add New Department.
+Enter the department’s name, status, and type, then review the available settings to configure what best fits the department’s responsibilities and workflow.

+In the Access tab, you can assign agents who will be primary members of the department.
+Once all settings are configured, click Create Department.
+You have now successfully added a new department to the osTicket database.

+To manage existing departments, return to Roles > Departments.
+From there, you can edit, update, or delete departments as needed to keep your organizational structure accurate and up to date.
 </p>
 <br />